Qreed2008/windows-builds-in-json/README.md

 ## Contributing

-Pull requests are welcome.
-Feel free to open an issue if you want to add new windows builds.
+Feel free to open an issue if you want to add new Windows builds.